5 Natural Beauty Tips for Vibrant and Healthy Eyes

 1. A cocktail for the eyes

 Due to its high water content and the fact it is a fountain of nutrients, placing cucumber slices over your eyes has long been considered as one of the most effective remedies for dark circles.
-You can also couple it with the inflammation reducing properties of ice by freezing the slices first.

 Knowledge Dispels Fear